Karthikaaa/price-optimization/README.md

 1. Data Analysis

-    Initial data analysis was conducted using Jupyter Notebook, where we explored the dataset and performed preprocessing.
+   * Initial data analysis was conducted using Jupyter Notebook, where we explored the dataset and performed preprocessing using Python.

-    Further data exploration and queries were executed using AWS Athena, providing an efficient way to analyze large datasets stored in the cloud.
+   * Further data exploration and queries were executed using AWS Athena with SQL, providing an efficient way to analyze large datasets stored in the cloud.

-2. Data Visualization
+3. Data Visualization

-    Created insightful visualizations using Tableau and Power BI to better understand trends and patterns in the data.
+   * Created insightful visualizations using Tableau and Power BI to better understand trends and patterns in the data.

-3. Modeling
+4. Modeling

-    Final modeling and price optimization were implemented in Google Colab.
+  *  Final modeling and price optimization were implemented in Google Colab using Python.
 Two key models were developed:

      * Allow Loss Model: Permits losses for some products but ensures total revenue is profitable.

      * No Loss Model: Ensures no individual product is sold at a loss while still optimizing revenue.

-4. Synthetic Data Generation
+5. Synthetic Data Generation

     The QUANTITY_SOLD column was synthetically generated using ChatGPT, adding variability to the dataset for modeling purposes.